NukeBase

 Querying data examples

-// Basic equality query
+// Basic equality check

 query("users", "child.age == 32").then(response => {

-console.log(response.data); // All users age 32
+console.log(response.data); // All users who are exactly 32

 });

-// Compound conditions
+// Compound conditions with AND (&&)

 query("products", "child.price < 100 && child.category == 'electronics'").then(response => {